lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-02-02-Formalising_Math_Set_theory.md

 He used [Otter](https://www.cs.unm.edu/~mccune/otter/), the leading resolution theorem prover of that era.
 Such provers are fully automatic, but in practice, a human being needs to develop the material by suggesting lemmas to be proved in the correct order, and Quaife correctly described his proofs as semiautomatic.
-He proved Cantor's theorem and a challenge of that era: that the composition of homomorphisms is a homomorphism.
+He proved Cantor's theorem and a challenge that had been posed: that the composition of homomorphisms is a homomorphism.

 The most ambitious proposal to emerge from this era (published in 1994) was the [*QED Manifesto*](https://www.cs.ru.nl/~freek/qed/qed.html) (anonymous, but was said to be driven by [Robert Boyer](https://www.cs.utexas.edu/people/faculty-researchers/robert-boyer)).